CaseyDevs/progression-programme/week-1/notes/Fundamentals.md

 for it to make sense - it can be static, operating within the class, but not on any concrete object belonging to that class.

+- Use static for variables that are shared by all objects of the class.
+- Don't use static for values that are unique for each object (instance variables).